Health Care Mandate Information

 The U.S. Postal Service generally forwards checks.
 However, if you want to determine the status of your refund or whether your check has been returned by the Post Office as undeliverable, you can do so by calling our automated refund line at 617-887-MDOR or toll-free in Massachusetts at 800-392-6089, 24 hours a day or by accessing the WebFile for Income application.

-Generally, a taxpayer is required to make estimated payments if the expected tax due after credits and withholding exceeds $400 (effective for tax years beginning on or after January 1, 2005; additional detailed information can be found in TIR 04-25: Effect of Recent Legislation on the Personal Income Tax, Withholding of Tax, and the Declaration of Estimated Tax by Individuals.)
+Generally, a taxpayer is required to make estimated payments if the expected tax due after credits and withholding exceeds $400.
+Additional detailed information can be found in TIR 04-25.
 To avoid penalty charges, taxes on this income must be paid in quarterly installments using Form 1-ES, Estimated Income Tax Vouchers for Individuals or Form 2-ES, Estimated Income Tax Vouchers for Fiduciaries, Corporate Trusts and Other Unincorporated Organizations.
 You may make estimated payments using one of the following:

-- Using Form 1-ES , Estimated Income Tax Vouchers for Individuals or
+- Form 1-ES , Estimated Income Tax Vouchers for Individuals; or

-A Form 1099G notifies you of your 2011 Massachusetts income tax overpayment paid in 2012.
-This overpayment amount may be considered income required to be reported on your 2012 Federal 1040, line 10, Taxable Refunds, if you itemized your deductions on Schedule A in 2011 and the amount you claimed for state income taxes was the withholding amount and/or total estimated payment amounts made in 2011.
+A Form 1099G notifies you of your 2013 Massachusetts income tax overpayment received in 2014.
+This overpayment amount may be considered income required to be reported on your 2014 Federal 1040, line 10, Taxable Refunds, if you itemized your deductions on Schedule A in 2013 and the amount you claimed for state income taxes was the withholding amount and/or total estimated payment amounts made in 2013.

 DOR follows the federal rules for granting an extension of time to file income tax returns and to pay taxes due for those serving in a combat zone, or hospitalized as a result of such service, during the period designated as the period of combatant activities.
 This extension applies to members of the armed forces, as well as individuals serving in support of the armed forces, serving in a combat zone.
 The extension period is for the time of service in the combat zone area or hospitalization attributable to such service plus 180 days.
 Additional detailed information can be found in TIR 04-05.